Mixed memories in Hopfield networks: Solving for the classical and dense models, and consequences for the energy function

 \TH(S5)

-One may wonder how difficult it is to find solutions to the system of equations $\SS_{n,F}$ defined in \eqv(1.2.1.12bis) for a given model and how the energy of the corresponding mixed memories behaves, in particular how deep the corresponding minima of the energy are.
-In this appendix, we answer these questions for the classical and (in part) for the dense models.
+One may wonder how difficult it is to find solutions to the system of inequalities $\SS_{n,F}$ defined in \eqv(1.2.1.12bis) for a given model and how the energy of the corresponding mixed memories behaves, in particular how deep the corresponding minima of the energy are.
+In this section, we answer these questions for the classical and (in part) for the dense models.

 Since the construction of the elements of $\MM_{n,F}$ is centred on the coefficients $\a^{(n_{k})}$ in \eqv(1.2.1.4), we start by giving their basic properties.
 First, it is easy to check that $\a^{(2k)}$ is decreasing whereas $k\a^{(2k)}$ is increasing.
 Recalling \eqv(2.rem2.1), its first few values are \bea \a^{(1)}&=1,\,\,\, \nonumber \\ \a^{(3)}&=\a^{(2)}&=\frac{1}{2}, \nonumber \\ \a^{(5)}&=\a^{(4)}&=\frac{3}{8}, \Eq(5.1) \\ \a^{(7)}&=\a^{(6)}&=\frac{5}{16}, \nonumber \\ \a^{(9)}&=\a^{(8)}&=\frac{35}{128}. \nonumber \eea Furthermore, all $k\geq 2$, \be \a^{(2k+1)}= \a^{(2k)}=\frac{e^{-\varepsilon_{2k}}}{\sqrt{\pi k}}\,\, \text{ where }\,\, \frac{1}{12 k+1}\leq \varepsilon_{2k}\leq \frac{1}{6 k}. \Eq(5.lem0.1) \ee This estimate follows from the Stirling formula (see, \emph{e.g.}~Lemma 1 in Section 2.3 of \cite{CT}).